Polygon segmentations

 Only pairs with probabilities above a certain threshold are kept, indicating likely connections.

-Generally, a simple operation like the
+Generally, a simple operation such as the

-is used to predict links based on the similarity of node pairs.
+dot product is used to predict links based on the similarity of node pairs.

 Below are the

-encode
+encode and

-methods of the model.
+decode methods of the model.
 The complete model code can be found

 here.